-Given individual variation in objective sleep parameters within the SMS group identified in the CoV analysis, each child's data was compared at $T^1$ and $T^2$ in relation to their chronological and developmental ages, and the mean TST at each age from the TD contrast group and published normative data, to further consider whether the trajectory of TST is delayed or divergent in SMS.
-Figure 1 presents the TST of each individual child with SMS at $T^1$ and $T^2$ in relation to their chronological age (a) and their developmental age (b).
-As indicated by red and blue lines in panel (a), though mean TST did not change over three years for the SMS group (see Table 3), it did decrease for some individual children (n=4) and increase for others (n=8).
-Generally, TST did not fall within the TD confidence intervals and in all cases, children with SMS were receiving less sleep than would be expected for their developmental age (b).
+were compared at T1 and T2 in relation to their chronological and developmental ages, and the mean TST at each age from the TD contrast group and published normative data, to further consider whether the trajectory of TST is delayed or divergent in SMS.
+Figure 1 presents the TST of each individual child with SMS at T1 and T2 in relation to their chronological age Figure 1, A and their developmental age Figure 1, B. As indicated by red and blue lines in Figure 1, A, although mean TST did not change over 3 years for the SMS group (Table 3), it did decrease for some individual children (n = 4) and increase for others (n = 8).
+Generally, TST did not fall within the TD confidence intervals and in all cases, children with SMS were receiving less sleep than would be expected for their developmental age Figure 1, B.